Esri/arcgis-maps-sdk-unreal-engine-samples/README.md

 * Computer running Windows (OpenXR is not supported on macOS)
 * The minimum version of Unreal Engine supported for the project is 5.3 but will support new versions as they come out
 * ArcGISMaps SDK for Unreal Engine
-* A VR Headset and the necessary software to through Desktop Mode
+* A VR Headset and the necessary software to run through Desktop Mode

 ## Features in Sample Project